Shahzad Anwar

-Shahzad Anwar (born 26 April 1978) is a Pakistani football manager who is the current head coach of POPO FC.
+Shahzad Anwar (born 26 April 1978) is a Pakistani football manager/head coach.

 Anwar began his coaching career in 1997 at a local school in Sargodha, subsequently enrolling in certificate coaching courses provided by the Pakistan Football Federation.
 He made his way into the Pakistan national team, initially as a caretaker manager in 2008, before assuming the position of head coach in 2022.
 He was also named the PFF Technical Director in 2015.
 He is the first coach in Pakistan football to hold an AFC Pro-License.